 What must I do at the start of every semester?

-You must meet with an academic advisor or staff from the Veterans Resource Center to register for classes, and sign the appropriate paperwork ( Veterans Benefit Intent Form (PDF) ), letting the VA know that you are intending to use benefits.
+You must meet with an academic advisor or staff from the Veterans Resource Center to register for classes, and sign the appropriate form (Veterans Benefit Intent Form), letting the VA know that you are intending to use benefits.

 Whom should I contact about questions or concerns about specific payments made to me by the VA?

 For matters dealing with specific payments or bank accounts, the student needs to contact the VA directly through their Education Benefits hotline, 1-888-442-4551.
 The VA will not discuss a student’s personal payment issues with the MCCC Veterans Coordinator, as this constitutes a violation of the Federal Privacy Act.

 Why haven't I received my stipend check(s) yet?

 Have you properly established your benefit?
 If you are a dependent, has your sponsor formerly transferred the benefit to you (Post 9/11 GI Bill®)?
 Have you applied for VA Benefits and received a certificate of eligibility from the VA?
 Have you submitted a supplemental application to the MCCC Veterans Resource Center, thereby notifying us of your intentions to use your benefit?